JuiceW4H/SAA/Simple Storage Service (S3).md

 * Each of these can have different network access controls (where they can be accessed from).
 * Each Access Point has its own endpoint address.
 * Get access to a part of a bucket, or the whole bucket with restrictions.
-* Create via AWS Console or AWS CLI or API using aws s3control create-access-point —name <ObjectName/Key> —account-id <accountID> —bucket <bucketName>
+* Create via AWS Console or AWS CLI or API using aws s3control create-access-point —name <ObjectName/Key> —account-id <\accountID> —bucket <\bucketName>
 * Any permission defined on an Access Point needs to also be defined in the Bucket Policy.

 Access Point Policies
-- functionally equivalent to a bucket policy.
+	\- functionally equivalent to a bucket policy.
-- can restrict identities to certain prefix(s), tags, or actions based on need.
+	\- can restrict identities to certain prefix(s), tags, or actions based on need.

 Access Point Reference: https://docs.aws.amazon.com/AmazonS3/latest/dev/creating-access-points.html#access-points-policies

 ## Other S3 Features

 **S3 Select**
-- a feature that allows you to retrieve a subset of data from a large CSV file stored in the S3 bucket.
+	\- a feature that allows you to retrieve a subset of data from a large CSV file stored in the S3 bucket.